Holidays Calendar for August 6, 2018

 • 1926 Gertrude Ederle, American competition swimmer and Olympic champion, became the first woman to swim across the English Channel.

-• 1881 Born: Alexander Fleming, Scottish biologist, pharmacologist, and botanist, author of numerous articles on bacteriology, chemotherapy and immunology.
-He received Nobel Prize in Physiology or Medicine in 1945.
+• 1881 Born: Alexander Fleming, Scottish biologist, pharmacologist, and botanist, the author of numerous articles on bacteriology, chemotherapy and immunology.
+He received the Nobel Prize in Physiology or Medicine in 1945.

-• 1826 Born: Thomas Alexander Browne, Australian author, best known for his novel Robbery Under Arms.
-This novel is considered to be one of the greatest Australian colonial novels.
+• 1826 Born: Thomas Alexander Browne, Australian author, best known for his novel Robbery Under Arms, which is considered to be one of the greatest Australian colonial novels.

 • 1819 Norwich University was founded in Vermont as the first private military school in the United States.